 - Phone Choices.
 If you have your heart set on a particular cell phone, or if you’re strongly attached to the phone you have now, then you need a carrier that supports that phone.
 However, if you’re willing to switch phones to get the lowest monthly rate, that opens up a wider range of low-cost options, such as Republic Wireless.

 - Customer Service.
-According to CNET, there’s “no way to predict this,” since every provider has both satisfied and unsatisfied customers.
+Evaluating customer service through reviews can be tricky since every provider has both satisfied and unsatisfied customers.
 The best information comes from surveys that talk with a large number of users.
-In a 2015 survey of more than 2,500 cell phone users, JD Power reports that customers of AT&T and Virgin Mobile are happiest with the care they receive.
-A larger survey of Consumer Reports subscribers identifies Consumer Cellular as a standout for customer support.
+In a 2015 survey of more than 2,500 cell phone users, JD Power reports that customers of AT&T, T-Mobile, and Virgin Mobile are happiest with the care they receive.
+A larger survey of Consumer Reports subscribers from 2016 identifies Consumer Cellular as a standout for customer support.
 Other small companies, like Cricket, Republic Wireless, Page Plus, and Ting, also get high ratings.

-Since every cell phone user is unique, only you can decide which provider is best for your needs.
+Every cell phone user is unique.
+Only you can decide which provider is best for your needs.
 However, there are a few clear standouts.
 For instance, if you carry a phone for emergencies and hardly ever use it, FreedomPop can give you all the service you need for free.
-If you use your phone regularly, but you also spend nearly all of your time within range of a WiFi hotspot, then Scratch Wireless is likely to give you the best value.

 On the other hand, if you’re a hardcore user who does a lot of music and video streaming, it’s probably worth shelling out $60 per month for an unlimited plan from Sprint or MetroPCS.
 And if your usage varies widely from month to month, a build-your-own-plan carrier like Ting or US Mobile could be your best deal.